 Prior to importing any biohazardous materials, MUN's BSO must be informed, regardless of the risk group, the nature of the material, or its origin (condition of licensing).
-Anyone wishing to import RG2 or higher CFIA-regulated biohazardous agents may be required to obtain an import permit from the CFIA, which must accompany the materials during importation into Canada.
-Prior to obtaining an import permit, the biosafety certificate holder must demonstrate that their facility meets the physical containment requirements outlined in the applicable CFIA standard(s).
+Anyone wishing to import RG2 or higher biohazardous agents may be required to obtain an import permit from either the PHAC or CFIA (or both), which must accompany the materials during importation into Canada.

+Prior to obtaining an import permit, the biosafety certificate holder must demonstrate that their facility meets the physical containment requirements outlined in the CBS [or applicable CFIA standard(s)].
 The BSO will ensure that the facility meets these requirements through a biosafety inspection (see section 5.1.6) prior to approval.
 Applications for importation permits must be signed by the BSO.
 Importation permits will only be issued in the name of the applicant (i.e. biosafety certificate holder), who remains legally responsible for the imported material.